 - To provide nutrients for growth and photosynthesis

 - To allow oxygen to access the root system

 - To deliver ample water to the roots

-To do all four of these functions well, you’ll need a versatile soil designed for house plants.
-Be sure to choose a fast-draining soil when possible to reduce your risk of root rot.
+To do all four of these functions well, you’ll need a versatile soil designed for houseplants.
+Be sure to choose a fast-draining soil when possible in order to reduce your risk of root rot.
 Most houseplant soil blends combine perlite to aid with faster drainage and peat moss to retain moisture.
-Any good houseplant soil mix will work for your fiddle leaf fig, but you can mix with half cactus soil to “lighten” it up and make it drain faster.
+Any good houseplant soil mix will work for your fiddle leaf fig, but you we recommend our Premium Fiddle Leaf Fig Potting Soil.

 If you’d like to mix your own soil, here’s the mix I recommend:

 - 1 part gardening soil or premium soil

 - 1 part compost